 To actually get the full benefits of driving school, in terms of reducing insurance costs and possibly having points masked from your record, you need to choose a school that is licensed by the California DMV.
 It’s a good idea to choose a school with an A+ rating from the Better Business Bureau such as GoToTrafficSchool.com, for an extra level of confidence in the school’s ability to provide first-rate customer service.
 Licensed traffic violator schools submit your certificate of completion automatically to the California DMV to get points masked from your license as quickly as possible.

 Online Traffic Violators School Courses

-Online courses allow you to complete all the requirements for California traffic violator’s courses in the convenience of your own home at a time that suits your individual schedule.
+Online courses allow you to complete all the requirements for California traffic violator’s courses at the convenience of your own home at a time that suits your individual schedule.
 You can choose between inexpensive text-based courses or more user-friendly six- to eight-hour video courses in which you watch live actors or animations explain driving safety.
-Once you have completed your reading or watching, you take a short multiple-choice text, and if you pass, the school sends a certificate of completion to the Department of Motor Vehicles.
+Once you have completed your reading or watching, you take a short multiple-choice test, and if you pass, the school sends a certificate of completion to the Department of Motor Vehicles.

 Choosing the Right Course for You